ietf-gitwg/draft-ietf-git-github-wg-configuration/draft-ietf-git-github-wg-configuration.md

 The document is meant to spur discussion in the IETF community.
-If there proves to be rough consensus in the community in support of the proposals in this document, the functional requirements would need to be discussed with the IETF Tools Team, and the IETF Secretariat who would need to support various pieces of what is proposed herein.
+If there proves to be rough consensus in the community in support of the proposals in this document, the functional requirements would need to be discussed with the IETF Tools Team and the IETF Secretariat, who would need to support various pieces of what is proposed herein.

 # Administrative Process and Conventions

 This section specifies a proposal for an administrative process and conventions to support the creation and management of GitHub organizations for working groups and single-document repositories in a uniform way.
 The steps could be done manually by the IETF Secretariat or they could be automated.
-For example, see &lt;https://github.com/richsalz/ietf-gh-scripts&gt; and &lt;https://github.com/martinthomson/i-d-template&gt; for working examples of automation that is in use in some working groups.
+See &lt;https://github.com/richsalz/ietf-gh-scripts&gt; and &lt;https://github.com/martinthomson/i-d-template&gt; for working examples of automation that is in use in some working groups.

-In this document the question of whether processes should be manual or automated is deliberately left ambiguous since the first question that should be asked is whether this is functionality the community would want to have supported at all.
+In this document the question of whether processes should be manual or automated is deliberately left unspecified, since the first question that should be asked is whether this is functionality the community would want to have supported at all.

 Most of the conventions below are drawn from {{?I-D.ietf-git-using-github}}.